rykeenan/Certifications/README.md

 # Certifications
-Here are the list of certification I have completed in Google Cybersecurity.
+Here are the list of certifications I have completed in Google Cybersecurity.